 Does St. Louis College of Pharmacy accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-✅ St. Louis College of Pharmacy accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.
+✅ St. Louis College of Pharmacy accepts International Baccalaureate credits (IB) credits.

 Do I have to submit test scores to St. Louis College of Pharmacy?

-❌ No, St. Louis College of Pharmacy is test optional, so you can decide whether to include your ACT or SAT scores.
-If you have higher than average scores, you should strongly consider submitting them.
+❌ No, St. Louis College of Pharmacy is test optional, so it's up to you if you want to submit test scores or not.
+If you have higher than average scores, you probably want to include them.
 If your scores are average or below average, you may want not want to include them in your application.

 What is St. Louis College of Pharmacy's acceptance rate?